yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

             [] Indicates messages protected using keys
                derived from the master secret.

-The server computes a pinning_secret value ({{pinning-secret}}) in order to generate the ticket.
+If a client supports the pinning ticket extension and does not not have any pinning ticket associated with the server, the exchange is considered as an initial connection.
+Other reasons the client may not have a pinning ticket include the client having flushed its pinning ticket store, or the committed lifetime of the pinning ticket having expired.

+Upon receipt of the PinningTicket extension, the server computes a pinning secret ({{pinning-secret}}), and sends the pinning ticket ({{pinning-ticket}}) encrypted with the pinning protection key ({{pinning-ticket-key}}).
+The pinning ticket is associated with a lifetime value by which the server assumes the responsibility of retaining the pinning protection key and being able to decrypt incoming pinning tickets during the period indicated by the committed lifetime.

+Once the pinning ticket has been generated, the server returns the pinning ticket and the committed lifetime in a PinningTicket extension embedded in the EncryptedExtensions message.
+We note that a PinningTicket
+extension MUST NOT be sent
+as part of a HelloRetryRequest.
-When the connection setup is complete, the client computes the same pinning\_secret value and saves it locally, together with the received ticket.

-The client SHOULD cache the ticket and the pinning_secret for the lifetime received from the server.
-The client MUST forget these values at the end of this duration.
+Upon receiving the pinning ticket, the client MUST NOT accept it until the key exchange is completed and the server authenticated.
+If the key exchange is not completed successfully, the client MUST ignore the received pinning ticket.
+Otherwise, the client computes the pinning secret and SHOULD cache the pinning secret and the pinning ticket for the duration indicated by the pinning ticket lifetime.
+The client can clean up the cached values at the end of the indicated lifetime.

-The returned ticket is sent as part of the ServerHello encrypted extensions, and MUST NOT be sent as part of a HelloRetryRequest.

 ## Subsequent Connections

 When the client initiates a connection to a server it has previously seen (see
 {{indexing}}
 on identifying servers), it SHOULD send the pinning ticket for that server.
+The pinning ticket, pinning secret and pinning ticket lifetime computed during the establishment of the previous TLS session are designated in this document as the "original" ones, to distinguish them from a new ticket that may be generated during the current session.

-The server MUST extract the original pinning_secret from the ticket and MUST respond with a PinningTicket extension, which includes:
+The server MUST extract the original pinning\_secret value from the ticket and MUST respond with a PinningTicket extension, which includes:

 * A proof that the server can understand the ticket that was sent by the client; this proof also binds the pinning ticket to the server's (current) public key.
-The proof is MANDATORY if a ticket was sent by the client.
+The proof is MANDATORY if a pinning ticket was sent by the client.
 * A fresh pinning ticket.
 The main reason for refreshing the ticket on each connection is privacy: to avoid the ticket serving as a fixed client identifier.
 It is RECOMMENDED to include a fresh ticket with each response.

-If the server cannot validate the ticket, that might indicate an earlier MITM attack on this client.
-The server MUST then abort the connection with a handshake_failure alert, and SHOULD log this failure.
+If the server cannot validate the received ticket, that might indicate an earlier MITM attack on this client.
+The server MUST then abort the connection with a handshake\_failure alert, and SHOULD log this failure.

 The client MUST verify the proof, and if it fails to do so, MUST issue a handshake\_failure alert and abort the connection (see also {{client_error}}).
+It is important that the client does not attempt to "fall back" by omitting the PinningTicket extension.

-When the connection is successfully set up, i.e. after the Finished message is verified, the client SHOULD store the new ticket along with the corresponding pinning\_secret.
+When the connection is successfully set up, i.e. after the Finished message is verified, the client SHOULD store the new ticket along with the corresponding pinning\_secret, replacing the original ticket.

 Although this is an extension, if the client already has a ticket for a server, the client MUST interpret a missing PinningTicket extension in the